 - Add the Poison Help Line Number to your phone and post a list of emergency numbers in your home for sitters to access.

 - With all the excitement, stay alert!
 Parking lots may be full of distracted drivers and distracted children.
 Always keep a hold of your child’s arm while walking near streets and in parking lots.

 Finally, don’t forget to take care of yourself.
 Children learn from our example.
 If you are tired and stressed, your child may be too.
-Even in the hustle and bussle continue to do your best to follow your child’s meal and sleep schedules so everyone can remain healthy and well-rested to better enjoy a less stressful holiday.
+Even in the hustle and bustle continue to do your best to follow your child’s meal and sleep schedules so everyone can remain healthy and well-rested to better enjoy a less stressful holiday.